alexander-digett/digett/src/pages/insights/chrome-frame-best-solution-ie6-compatibility-moving-forward.md

 title: 'Is Chrome Frame the best solution for IE6 compatibility moving forward?'
 templateKey: blog-post
 date: 2011-09-08T16:23:30.000Z
+category:
-category: Development, Drupal, Our Industry
+  -Development, Drupal, Our Industry
 alias: chrome-frame-best-solution-ie6-compatibility-moving-forward
 summary: >
  While every web browser (Firefox, Safari, Chrome, etc.) has it’s programming peculiarities that have to be accommodated when building a website, the bane of every web developer’s existence is Internet Explorer 6.
 Many web design companies have stopped developing for the ten year old IE6 now that IE 9 has been released.
 Even Microsoft is trying to kill off IE6.